SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Structure declarations can't contain destructor or protocol declarations.
-For a discussion and several examples of structures that include these kind of declarations, see :doc:`../LanguageGuide/CustomTypes`.
+For a discussion and several examples of structures that include these kind of declarations, see :doc:`../LanguageGuide/ClassesAndStructures`.

 Structure types can adopt any number of protocols, but can't inherit from classes, enumerations, or other structures.

 There are three ways create an instance of a previously declared structure:

-1. Call one of the initializers declared within the structure, as described in :ref:`Initialization_Initializers`.
+* Call one of the initializers declared within the structure, as described in :ref:`Initialization_Initializers`.
-2. If no initializers are declared, call the structure's memberwise initializer, as described in :ref:`Initialization_MemberwiseStructureInitializers`.
+* If no initializers are declared, call the structure's memberwise initializer, as described in :ref:`Initialization_MemberwiseStructureInitializers`.
-3. If no initializers are declared, and all properties of the structure declaration were given initial values, call the structure's default initializer, as described in :ref:`Initialization_DefaultInitializers`.
+* If no initializers are declared, and all properties of the structure declaration were given initial values, call the structure's default initializer, as described in :ref:`Initialization_DefaultInitializers`.

 The process of initializing a structure's declared properties is described in :doc:`../LanguageGuide/Initialization`.

-Properties of a structure instance can be accessed using dot (``.``) syntax, as described in :ref:`CustomTypes_AccessingProperties`.
+Properties of a structure instance can be accessed using dot (``.``) syntax, as described in :ref:`ClassesAndStructures_AccessingProperties`.

 Structures are value types; instances of a structure are copied when assigned to variables or constants, or when passed as arguments to a function call.
-For information about value types, see :ref:`CustomTypes_ValueTypesAndReferenceTypes`.
+For information about value types, see :ref:`ClassesAndStructures_ValueTypesAndReferenceTypes`.

 You can extend the behavior of a structure type with an extension declaration, as discussed in :ref:`Declarations_ExtensionDeclaration`.